-Others are said to be guilty of enacting foraminal stenosis or even pinched nerves when the posterolateral or far lateral directional bulges are extreme.
+Many diffuse bulges are implicated in touching the thecal sac or even displacing the spinal cord when central impingement is extreme.
+Others are said to be guilty of enacting foraminal stenosis or even creating pinched nerves when the posterolateral or far lateral directional bulges are extreme.

 Diffuse herniated discs represent just another name used to classify the many varieties of bulging intervertebral discs.
 Most patients become familiar with the term diffuse disc protrusion by seeing it on their MRI report, even though they may not be sure what the actual classification means.

 I am always delighted to see patients reading such specific pages as this one, as it proves that these particular back pain sufferers are taking my long standing advice to learn all they can about their diagnosis and become involved in their own care.
 This is always a great step in the right direction towards finding a real and lasting cure for their disc pain issues.